NREL/nsrdb/README.rst

       - Enabled cloud solar shading coordinate adjustment by default, enabled MLClouds machine learning gap fill method for missing cloud properties (cloud fill flag #7)
+    * - 3.2.1
+      - 1/12/2021
+      - 2021
+      - Implemented an algorithm to re-map the parallax and shading corrected cloud coordinates to the nominal GOES coordinate system.
+This fixes the issue of PC cloud coordinates conflicting with clearsky coordinates.
+        This also fixes the strange pattern that was found in the long term means generated from PC data.

 *Note: The “Data Years” column shows which years of NSRDB data were updated at the time of version release.
 However, each NSRDB file should be checked for the